 Adams would have none of that.
 He urged us to get serious about our faith, to become an effective force for good in our communities.
 He said, in effect, “Don’t be afraid of power.
 Don’t shy away from organization.
 Don’t fall for the nonsense about structure equating with unnecessary bureaucracy.
 Leverage your strength!”

-And that is what I am hoping you will do here at The Unitarian Church in Westport.
+And that is what I am hoping you will do here at The Unitarian Universalist Congregation in Westport.
 I’m hoping you will flex your organizational muscles as you grow towards the next chapter in your storied history, that you will embrace and nurture the structures that will best support your ministries, that you will clarify, document, meet, talk, listen, vote, implement.

 How can we do that?
 Glad you asked.
 Start by attending the workshop on The Power of Organization and the Organization of Power on Saturday, September 20th, 2014 at 1:00 pm in the East Wing.
 Join me and members of the Nominating and Leadership Development Committee for this half-day event focusing on leadership in our congregation.
 Whether you are a committee chair who has been here for decades or a brand new member looking for your particular place in the life of this community, you are welcome and will benefit.
 The workshop will be a lively and interactive experience that combines practical information with philosophical exploration.
 Best of all, snacks will be provided.
 Please pre-register (email Rev. Roberta or call 203-227-7205 ext.
 12).